-The Rheinisches Schiefergebirge is composed of Devonian and Lower Carbon sedimentary rocks, similar to Harz and Frankenwald.
-The rocks are folded intensely and speckled with ignious (volcanic) rocks like diabases and keratophyres.
+The Rhenish Massif is composed of Devonian and Lower Carbon sedimentary rocks, similar to Harz and Frankenwald.
+The rocks are folded intensely and speckled with igneous (volcanic) rocks like diabases and keratophyres.

 This area is part of the so-called variszian geosyncline, which is a large area of downlift which happened during the Variszian time.
 During this downlift phase, the depression was continually filled by sediments, among them limestones.
 Later the area was both lifted and folded, which is generally called orogeny, but there was never a alpine mountain range.
 The uplift rate depends on the area, the southern parts like Hunsrück and Taunus, were lifted the most.
 The uplift started during the Pliocene, at the end of the Tertiary.
 The Rothaargebirge is a much younger anticline which was lifted for a rather high amount, but has now stopped.